Pedal steel guitar: Sacred steel

 common until the early 1970s.
-This musical genre, known as "Sacred Steel" was largely unknown until, in the 1980s, a minister's son named Robert Randolph took up the instrument as a teenager, and has popularized it and received critical acclaim as a musician.
-Neil Strauss, writing in the New York Times, called Randolph "one of the most original and talented pedal steel guitarists of his generation.
+This musical genre, known as "Sacred Steel" remained largely unknown outside the denomination until recordings and touring performers brought it to wider audiences during the 1990s.
+Robert Randolph subsequently became one of its most prominent exponents and received considerable critical attention in the early 2000s.
+Neil Strauss, writing in the New York Times, called Randolph "one of the most original and talented pedal steel guitarists of his generation."
+The Campbell Brothers are another American Sacred Steel gospel group from Rush, New York.
+The ensemble features pedal steel guitar by Chuck Campbell and began as the house band for a House of God Keith Dominion congregation.